Tobias-Brock/periodontal-modeling/README.md

 # periodontal-modeling

-A Python package for comprehensive periodontal data processing and modeling.
-This package provides tools for preprocessing, automatic hyperparameter tuning, resampling, model evaluation, inference, and descriptive analysis with an interactive Gradio frontend.
-It was developed for Python 3.11.
+`peridontal-modeling` is a Python package for comprehensive periodontal data processing, modeling and evaluation.
+This package provides tools for preprocessing, training, automatic hyperparameter tuning, resampling, model evaluation, inference, and descriptive analysis with an interactive Gradio frontend. `peridontal-modeling` or in short `periomod` is specifically tailerod to hierarchical-grouped periodontal patient data and was developed for Python 3.11.

 ## Features

-- **Preprocessing Pipeline**: Flexible preprocessing of periodontal data, including encoding, scaling, and transformation.
+- **Preprocessing Pipeline**: Flexible preprocessing of periodontal data, including encoding, scaling, data imputation and transformation.
 - **Descriptive Analysis**: Generate descriptive statistics and plots such as confusion matrices and bar plots.
 - **Automatic Model Tuning**: Supports multiple learners and tuning strategies for optimized model training.
+- **Resampling**: Allows the use of grouped holdout and cross-validation resampling.
-- **Resampling and Handling Class Imbalance**: Resampling strategies such as SMOTE and upsampling/downsampling to balance dataset classes.
+- **Imbalanced Data Handling**: Enables the application of SMOTE and upsampling/downsampling to balance dataset classes.
-- **Model Evaluation**: Cross-validation and holdout evaluation with support for criteria such as F1, Brier score, and Macro-F1.
+- **Model Evaluation**: Provides a wide range of evaluation tools, including confusion matrices, clustering and feature importance.
-- **Inference and Descriptive Statistics**: Patient-level inference, jackknife resampling, and 2D histogram generation.
+- **Inference**: Patient-level inference, jackknife resampling and confidence intervals.
 - **Interactive Frontend with Gradio**: A simple Gradio interface for streamlined model benchmarking, evaluation and inference.

 ## Installation